heyjoakim/devops-21/weeklyLog.md

 An "a" is appended to the end of the digest from the database.
 This seems strange.
 I try removing the "a".

-Trying to test this while localhosting, the problem still occurs.
+Trying to test this in localhost, the problem still occurs.
 I then notice that this error is reading the "user" field from the formvalue, I change it to "password".

 It now works nicely as it should.

 ### Write an SLA for Your Own API